 It is an ideal way to make tabletops.

-As the last of all wood joinery methods, I discuss the dovetail joint.
+As the last of all wood joinery methods, I will discuss the dovetail joint.

 If you have been looking around for articles or videos about woodworking for a while, then you have undoubtedly come across this connection.

-This connection is a classic and because of its shape, it is beautiful and very strong.
+This connection is classic and, because of its shape, it is beautiful and very strong.

-In the end, they all come down to roughly the same.
+In the end, they all come down to roughly the same thing.

 By sliding these two parts into each other, a strong and solid connection is created because of the shape of the fingers.

-Dovetail joints are, in my opinion, the most difficult connection to make.
+Dovetail joints are, in my opinion, the most difficult connections to make.